NASA Launch Services Program: Upcoming launches

 The schedule below includes only Launch Services Program (LSP) primary and advisory missions.
 The NASA Launch Schedule has the most up to date public schedule of all NASA launches.
 The NASA Kennedy News Releases will also have updates on LSP launches and mission accomplishments.
-Additional NASA pages which mention future launch dates are the Launch Services Education Program, NASA Goddard's Explorers Program, and NASA Goddard's Upcoming Planetary Events and Missions.
+Additional NASA pages which mention future launch dates are the LSP Education & Outreach, NASA Goddard's Explorers Program, NASA Goddard's Flight Projects Directorate and NASA Goddard's Upcoming Planetary Events and Missions.

 The ELaNa Launch Schedule has the upcoming schedule of CubeSat missions, which occur on both NASA and non-NASA launches.

 Research

 Technical subject matter expertise

 The Launch Services Program team also performs research relating to launching uncrewed NASA spacecraft.
 Research and technical analysis topics include: